pudy248/NoitaMapViewer/README.md

 # Credits
 dexterCD - Reverse engineered all of the .png_petri format before I got to it, and did a much better job than I probably could have.
 Responsible for a majority of the save loading for this tool

+charclr - Stoked a healthy sense of competition that convinced me to update at a reasonable rate.

 Heinermann - His wiki tools were invaluable in generating colors for every material.